onShowcase/EducationPolicies/socialmedia.md

 #### Must (required)
 * All children must be made aware a photo/video is being taken prior to doing so.
 *	For safety, we have our own 'capture word' which must be said at all times before a photo or video is taken.
 This word is iconic to our school and is used to ensure all children know a photo or video is going to be taken.
-Our word is __“Swan”__.
+Our word is __Add Here__.
 *	There must not be any media taken of a single, identifiable child.
 *	There must not be any media or videos taken which contain a child with identifiable features, such as name badges, drawers with names on etc.
 *	Audio contained within a video must not contain identifiable children's names.